top of page

 KEY EMPLOYEE EMERGENCY PREPAREDNESS (KEEP)

-Based on the model developed by the Gulf States Regional Center for Public Safety Innovations (GSRCPI) to keep critical public sector employees focused and on the job during disasters or emergencies, “Key Employee Emergency Preparedness” (KEEP) offers an effective approach to ensure the availability of key personnel during times of crisis and reduce the impact of “person-role conflict” that may diminish their effectiveness or ability to remain on task.
+This program was developed to keep critical employees focused and on the job during disasters or emergencies, “Key Employee Emergency Preparedness” (KEEP) offers an effective approach to ensure the availability of key personnel during times of crisis and reduce the impact of person-role conflict and operational stress that may diminish their effectiveness or ability to remain on task.
 The program introduces approaches to addressing the disaster-related needs of key employees and their families in a manner that increases their ability to fulfill critical roles and complete essential emergency-related tasks.

 PROGRAM HIGHLIGHTS

-• Understanding the causes and consequence of “person-role” conflict in essential personnel
+• Understanding the causes and consequences of “person-role” conflict in essential personnel

 • Preparing crisis team members and other emergency-related personnel to care for their families while remaining “on the job” through critical incidents